Richard Frank Tunley

 Tunley commenced making maps for the blind when he became aware that there were no suitable tools available anywhere in the world that would help teach blind children geography.
 He made his first globe in 1923 and his first map in approximately 1925.

 His maps were made from commercial paper maps applied to wood.
 The outline of the coastlines were then cut into the wood with boundaries, shipping routes and rivers delineated by twisted wire, studded corrugated wire strips and punched holes.
 Each map was labeled with aluminum plaques naming locations and features in Braille or, where a name was too long to be accommodated directly on the map, a number that corresponded to an accompanying key.
 The maps were distributed around the world as gifts, with Australia Post transporting them at no charge throughout the Commonwealth and at diminished cost for other destinations.

 Among the educational toys Tunley made were scale models of streets containing shops in different architectural styles and featuring traffic lights and vehicles.
 He also constructed scale models of Brisbane City Hall, Sydney Harbour Bridge, Walter Taylor Bridge and Tower Bridge.
 Helen Keller visited an exhibition of his work on display at the offices of the Courier Mail during her visit to Brisbane in July 1948.

 In the early 1950s, Tunley built a number of intricate nine roomed dollhouses which were given as gifts to blind schools and institutes in Australia.
-Each house took up to five months to build and were individually named, painted in bright colours, contained no sharp edges and featured intricate raised decorations in addition to the Braille plaques attached over the structure.
+Each house took up to five months to build and was individually named, painted in bright colours, contained no sharp edges and featured intricate raised decorations in addition to the Braille plaques attached over the structure.
 Assistance in building some of the furniture was given by 15 year old Neil Magill.

-In 1954 Tunley was awarded an Order of the British Empire for "services to deaf, dumb and bind children."
+In 1954 Tunley was awarded an Order of the British Empire for "services to deaf, dumb, and blind children."

 He was featured in the Magnificent Makers exhibition at the State Library of Queensland in 2018.